-- Bamboo shoots are one of those unique ingredients that you can’t really substitute.
-It adds a very unique texture to the recipe, so try your best to not skip it.
-You can find a small jar of them in your local grocery store in the international aisle.
+Bamboo shoots are one of those unique ingredients that you can’t substitute.
+It adds a unique texture to the recipe, so try not to skip it.
+You can find a small jar in your local grocery store in the international aisle.
 Either skip it entirely or use a different ingredient.

-Can I use other types of starchy vegetables besides the yellow potatoes?
+Can I use other types of starchy vegetables besides yellow potatoes?

-- Heck yes!
-This yellow curry recipe calls for gold potatoes, it cooks the fastest.
-But you can use any type of potatoes you like!
-If you use sweet potatoes though, be sure to reduce the amount of sugar called for in the recipe.
+This yellow curry recipe calls for gold potatoes.
+It cooks the fastest.
+But you can use any potatoes you like!
+If you use sweet potatoes, though, be sure to reduce the amount of sugar called for in the recipe.
 Pumpkins and squashes are also excellent substitutes, so experiment away!
-Just a little note though, make sure to cook those starchier potatoes and squash just a bit longer to be sure they are cooked completely.
-Use a fork to test how tender it is or take a small bite to see how you like the texture.
+Just a little note, cook those starchier potatoes and squash just a bit longer to be sure they are cooked completely.
+Use a fork to test how tender it is, or take a small bite to see how you like the texture.